Rickard Langenskiöld

 Senior Counsel, Member of the Finnish Bar, LL.M.

-I head our Strategic Commercial and Shipping & Logistics services and I am a member of our International Construction & Projects practice group.
+I head Castrén & Snellman’s Shipping & Logistics practice and our Strategic Commercial service, and I am a member of our International Construction & Projects practice group.
+International directories rank me as a leading Finnish expert in maritime and transport law.

-I am a Master of Laws graduate from the University of Helsinki.
-In addition, I hold an LL.M. in EU and competition law from the University of Amsterdam and a maritime law degree from the University of Oslo.
+I am a Master of Laws graduate from the University of Helsinki and hold an LL.M. in European Business Law from the University of Amsterdam and a maritime law degree from the University of Oslo.

 Latest references